 notify all Shippers and the relevant Interconnected Party on OATIS; and

-apply the necessary Wash-ups in accordance with the Wash-up Agreement or, in the absence of such an agreement, in the manner it shall reasonably determine.
+apply the necessary Wash-ups in accordance with the Wash-up Schedule.

 Amend section 8.10 of the Code as follows:

-8.10 First Gas’ determination of Balancing Gas Charges and/or Balancing Gas Credits, and of transfers of title to the corresponding quantities of Gas are subject to the effect of any Wash-up on Running Mismatches.
-First Gas will apply any changes to Balancing Gas Charges and/or Balancing Gas Credits, and to transfers of title to the corresponding quantities of Gas, as prior Month adjustments on its next Balancing Gas invoice following receipt of any Wash-up.
+8.10 First Gas’ determination of Balancing Gas Charges and/or Balancing Gas Credits, and of transfers of title to the corresponding quantities of Gas, are subject to the effect of any Wash-up of Running Mismatches.
+First Gas will apply any changes to Balancing Gas Charges and/or Balancing Gas Credits, and to transfers of title to the corresponding quantities of Gas, as prior Month adjustments on its next invoice under section 11.17 following receipt of any Wash-up.
+The Wash-up Schedule applies in respect of Wash-ups in relation to the period on and from the date of this Code.
+The provisions of the Transitional Arrangements Schedule apply in respect of wash-ups in relation to any period prior to the date of this Code and also determine First Gas’, each Shipper’s and each OBA Party’s opening Running Mismatch (if applicable) as at the date of this Code.

 Schedule SEVEN: TRANSITIONAL aRRANGEMENTS